What Does Human Meat Taste Like? Stomach-Churning Anecdotes From Notorious Cannibals

 Mongol Cannibalism

-Two other anecdotes, both from America, say that human meat is very sweet to the taste.
-Alferd Packer killed five members of his Rocky Mountains expedition in the late 1800s when provisions ran low.
+Two other anecdotes, both from America, suggest that human meat is very sweet to the taste.
+Alferd Packer allegedly murdered and ate five members of his Rocky Mountains expedition in the late 1800s when provisions ran low.
+The explorer later told a journalist in 1883 that the breast muscle was the sweetest meat he had ever tasted.

 Sailors called the practice “the custom of the sea.”
-The idea was that if provisions were running low or there is an emergency at sea with no possible rescue in the foreseeable future, crew members would cast lots to determine which person would be killed and eaten first.
+The idea was that if provisions were running low or there was an emergency at sea with no possible rescue in the foreseeable future, crew members would cast lots to determine which person would be killed and eaten first.

 Uruguayan Air Force Flight 571